GenericMappingTools/GMTjl_doc/examples/images/01_grdimage.md

 # Color images

-Color images are made with ``grdimage`` which takes the usual common options and a color map.
+Color images are made with \myreflink{grdimage} which takes the usual common options and a color map.
 It operates over grids or images.
 The next example shows how to create a color appropriate for the grid's *z* range, plot the image and add a color scale.
 We use here the ``data`` keyword to tell the program to load the grid from a file.
 The ``@`` before the *tut_relief.nc* file